firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 This is caused by a permissions issue.
 Often, this is caused by cron jobs running under root, not `www-data`.

-Make sure all your Docker commands run as `www-data`, also in cron jobs:
+All your Docker commands must run as `www-data`, also in cron jobs:

 * `docker exec [container] --user www-data /usr/local/bin/php /var/www/html/artisan firefly-iii:cron`